JetBrains-Research/kinference/README.md

 ```

 ## Getting started
-Latest version of KInference is: *0.2.2*
+Let us now walk through how to get started with KInference.
+The latest version of KInference is *0.2.2*

 ### Setup dependencies repository

-First, in `build.gradle.kts` you should add KInference repository via:
+Firstly, you should add KInference repository in `build.gradle.kts` via:

 ```kotlin
 repositories {